kubestellar/kubestellar/docs/content/direct/pr-signoff.md

-# How to Sign Your Pull Requests
+# How to Sign-off on Your Pull Requests

 In order to get your pull requests approved, you must first complete a DCO sign-off.
-To do this, you must have a GPG and SSH key.
+This process is defined by the CNCF, and there are two cases: individual contributors and contributors that work for a corporate CNCF member.
+To do this as an individual contributor, you must have a GPG and SSH key.
 Basic setup instructions can be found below (For more detailed instructions, refer to the Github [GPG](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) and [SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) setup pages):

 ---